DealerDotCom/web-integration-api-docs/source/includes/_internal-locations.md

 </item-list>
 ```

-The desired itemlist configuration for the site in question may differ from this example.
+The desired itemlist configuration for the site in question may differ from the example shown.
 The key is to add this item to the list where you want the `mobile-header-icons` location to be placed:

 `<item componentName='wiapi'/>`

 Once that is in place, the `header-toolbar` insert functionality will be available on the mobile site.

-## Listings Page Search Facets - Pricing Facet
+## Listings Page Search Facets - Pricing

 > Usage: